 - Your primary goal is a Single Page App and/or hybrid mobile apps

-So if you’re building the next big mobile thing, I just don’t see there being a better option.
-This or some form of it is the future.
+So if you’re custom developing your mobile app, I just don’t see a better option.
+This or some form of that is the future.

-I hope that helps you navigate a landscape of too many programming frameworks by highlighting my thought process behind picking one for the purpose, whether it’s prototyping or scaling beyond 100k or going hard after mobile.
+I hope that helps you navigate a landscape of too many programming frameworks by highlighting my thought process behind picking one for the purpose, whether you’re looking to prototype, scale beyond 100k, or go hard after mobile.